-All the planning, implementation, and celebrations of Holy Week and Easter Sunday are now a joyful memory, and those of you working in a congregation have hopefully had a quiet week of reflection and rest.
+All the planning, implementation, and celebrations of Holy Week and Easter are now a joyful memory, and those of you working in a congregation will hopefully have a quiet week of reflection and rest.
 But there is no rest for the weary . . . it’s time to begin evaluating this past year and begin planning for the next program year.

 A checklist for the coming weeks: